How To Concat In PostgreSQL

 • sep: It is a separator value.

-• stringValue1, stringValue2, stringValue3, …..: These are the multiple string values that are combined together to form a single string value.
+• stringValue1, stringValue2, stringValue3, …..: These are the multiple string values that are combined to form a single string value.

 SELECT CONCAT_WS('- ',name ,' lives in ', country)